ProjectNeura/LEADS/README.md

 ### Arduino

-You can install [LEADS-Arduino](https://github.com/ProjectNeura/LEADS-Arduino) from Arduino Library Manager.
+You can install [LEADS Arduino](https://github.com/ProjectNeura/LEADS-Arduino) from Arduino Library Manager.
 Note that it is named "LEADS", not "LEADS-Arduino", in the index.

 ## LEADS Framework